 However, you can’t simply bury your head in the sand on this issue.
 As a mom, you need to be on the ball so you don’t have to keep fretting over the kids’ tablet time.

-Prevention is always the best line of defence when it comes to online safety.
-So, here’s how to make sure your kids are protected at all times when they are using a mobile device, games console or computer:
+Prevention is always the best line of defense when it comes to online safety.
+So, here’s how to make sure your kids are protected at all times when they are using a mobile device, games console, or computer: